borisMI7/s21_ML1/README.md

 **Classification**.
 In classification problems, the output space is a set of _C_ unordered and mutually exclusive labels known as **classes** , $$Y = {1,2,...,C}$$.
 The problem of predicting the class label given an input is also called **pattern recognition**.
 (If there are just two classes, often denoted by $$y\in\{0,1\}$$ or $$y\in\{−1, +1\}$$, it is called _binary classification_.)
 A classification problem with several classes (greater than 2) is called _multiclass._ Also, there are a variety of multilabel problems.

-For example, we use _binary classification_ to answer the question_:_ has the patient a heart disease? _Multiclass classification_ is used in cases when each sample is assigned to one and only one label: a fruit can be either an apple or a pear or a banana but not both at the same time.
+For example, we use _binary classification_ to answer the question: has the patient a heart disease? _Multiclass classification_ is used in cases when each sample is assigned to one and only one label: a fruit can be either an apple or a pear or a banana but not both at the same time.

 **Regression**.
 Suppose that we want to predict a real-valued quantity $$y ∈ R$$  instead of a class label $$y \in\{1,...,C\}$$; this is known as regression.
 See the example of housing price prediction above.